 - MAKE THE SPICE BLEND: Combine the spice blend ingredients, from the cumin through the paprika, in a bowl.
 Set aside.

 - MAKE THE MARINADE: In a bowl, combine the pork marinade ingredients from the soy sauce through the tablespoon of spice blend.

-- Rinse and pat dry the pork, then place it in a large sealable plastic bag.
+- Pat dry the pork, then place it in a large sealable plastic bag.
 Pour in the marinade, seal, and toss the pork gently a few times to make sure all the meat is well coated with the marinade.
 Place in the refrigerator to marinate overnight or at least 8 hours.

 - PREPARE FOR SLOW COOKING (PHASE 1): Have your slow cooker at the ready.
 Heat a tablespoon of olive oil in a large skillet.
 Add the onions, and cook on medium for 5 minutes.
 Take the pork out of the marinade, reserving the marinade.
 Add the pork to the skillet, and cook for 5 to 10 minutes, turning the meat occasionally to brown it on all sides.